Data Distribution Tutorial

 Else Other Formats

-9. Add styling for KML Output
+9. Add Styling for KML Output

 We want to add styling for KML output to create an informative representation of the data and ensure the final result has the usability requirements for users interacting with KML format data.